Bates Style Guidelines

 Commencement: Capitalize names of major Bates events.

-course names: Place formal course names in quotations: He took “Life, Sex, and Cells” from Sharon Kinsman.
+course names: Place the full name of a course names in quotations: He took “Life, Sex, and Cells” from Sharon Kinsman.
+Note: Use the word course to describe the entire unit; use class to describe individual sessions.

 dean’s list: Lowercase always.

 emeritus/emerita: The word is used directly after the person’s rank: Professor Emeritus of History James S. Leamon ’55, or Ann B. Scott, professor emerita of music (note the rule of lowercasing a title after name).
-Generally, members of the faculty with 15 years of service to the college are eligible to be considered for emeriti status on retirement.
 Emeriti rank of a teaching faculty is always raised to full professor.
-For example, an associate professor of physical education becomes professor emerita (woman) or emeritus (man) of physical education.
-Exception: lecturers remain lecturers when granted emeriti status: Marcy Plavin is a lecturer emerita in dance (note “in” not “of”).
+For example, an associate professor of history becomes professor emerita (woman) or emeritus (man) of history.

+fellow, fellowship: Lowercase when used alone: She is a fellow of the Bates Career Development Center.
 Capitalize in combination with the name of a granting department: She is a Bates Career Development Center Fellow.

 honorary degree: Bates awards the following honorary degrees: